 What is bracketing?

-Bracketing (aka buy-and-try) is a new “hidden” return problem for retailers that has picked up momentum in the last few years.
-Customers have substituted the fitting rooms for at-home try-ons, buying multiple variations of a product with the intention of returning the ones they don’t like.
+Bracketing (aka buy-and-try) is a new “hidden” return problem for retailers that has gained momentum in the last few years.
+Customers have substituted the fitting rooms for at-home try-ons, buying multiple product variations to return the ones they don’t like.
 The concept is a close companion of another shopping habit, “wardrobing”—where customers buy a product for a special event or occasion and return it after use.

 Bracketing has become standard in the apparel and furniture industry, where size, color, and quality often feel like a gamble.
 Ordering in bulk to find the right fit may seem innocent from the customer’s perspective, but it incurs huge return costs for online retailers.
-It increases the volume of items returning to the warehouse or fulfillment center and consequently reduces the holding capacity for the fresh inventory.
+It increases the volume of items returning to the warehouse or fulfillment center and reduces the fresh inventory's holding capacity.
 Free returns put a massive dent in a retailer’s pocket, demanding more storage and labor without guaranteeing that the returned items will ever find a new shopping cart again.

 Fortunately, there are methods to reduce the impact of bracketing.
 Read on to learn how to protect your store from bracket-happy shoppers.